Cassar Heating & Air Conditioning

 What’s a good SEER rating for a Durham Region home?

-Ready to Book Air Conditioner Repair or Installation?
+Ready to Book an Air Conditioner Repair or Installation?

 Same-day service available across all of Durham Region.
 TSSA certified.
 Honest pricing.
 No surprises.